-While the recent history of Belfast might be more familiar, the city has its roots in the Bronze Age and much has happened between now and then.
+While the recent history of Belfast might be more familiar, the city has its fascinating roots in the Iron Age.
 For centuries, Belfast was a sprawling village perched next to the marshy confluence of two rivers, but the real making of the city came in the 17th century when King James I decided to resettle a mixed group of protestant Scots and English in Ulster.

 Thanks to burgeoning trade with the rest of the UK, as well as a spike in transatlantic merchandise, less than a century later, Belfast had become a maritime city to be reckoned with, and boasted an array of sea-faring industries, including sail-making and brewing.